a1k89/django_otp_provider/README.md

     'CELERY': 'path.to.your.celery.file' # Send code async
 }
 ```
-4. Then, in your code use
+4. Then, in your code you may to use:
 + `generate_otp` - to generate code and send it
 + `verify_otp` - to verify payload from user